polterguy/ingen/README.md

 * [Try out the system's front end](https://home.gaiasoul.com/programming-contest)

-The _"Kiosk"_ parts of the system I was not even ableto start on.
+The _"Kiosk"_ parts of the system I was not even able to seriously start on.
 However, I kind of did a wrong design decision early on, trying to separate these into two distinct parts, which they shouldn't have been.

+Below is the specification we were given, which is basically to implement a better datasystem for a Jurassic park kind of theme park, where security was key.

 ## Specification